ACEsuit/mace/README.md

 ### conda installation

-If you do not have cuda pre-installed, it is **recommanded** to use the conda installation :
+If you do not have cuda pre-installed, it is **recommanded** to use the conda installation.
 To install with conda, follow the steps below:
 ```sh
 # Create a virtual environment and activate it